eirikt/default-webapp-heroku/README.md

 ## Get Started
 Open a terminal with Git in its path (in Windows; "Run as Administrator").
-Go to your local workspace folder, and clone `default-webapp-heroku`
+Go to your local workspace folder, and clone `default-webapp-heroku`.
 ```
 git clone https://github.com/eirikt/default-webapp-heroku
 CD default-webapp-heroku